sionleroux/vimrc/README.md

-vimrc
+sinisterstuf's vimrc
 =====

-This is my *vimrc* as well as all plugins I use, so that I can keep it up to date between my machines.
+This is my *vimrc*, including all plugins I use, so that I can keep it up to date between my machines.

 The following is a list of plugins I use: